John Lee Webster: Supreme Court cases

-Webster appeared before the Supreme Court of the United States in a number of cases over a quarter century, having significant legal impact.
+Over a quarter century, Webster appeared before the Supreme Court of the United States in a number of cases having significant legal impact.

 The earliest among them, Marsh v.
 McPherson was a seminal case that explored critical issues related to contract law, including the delivery of possession, breach of warranties, and the appropriate measure of damages resulting from such breaches.
 Frost v.
 Spitley clarified the limited effect of quitclaim deeds in U.S. property law.
 Boyd v.
 Thayer and Elk v.
 Wilkins contributed to the development of legal principles of U.S. citizenship.
 Webster successfully defended a Chinese national against deportation in Liu Hop Fong v.
 U.S., and represented the government in Sloan v.
 U.S., which clarified the Supreme Court's appellate jurisdiction in a case involving a treaty.
 He brought before the court a controversy involving the purchase of private waterworks, in City of Omaha v.
 Omaha Water Co.
-Webster represented banks that challenged the Nebraska bank deposit guaranty law in Shallenberger v.
-First State Bank of Holstein.
+In Shallenberger v.
+First State Bank of Holstein, Webster represented banks that challenged the Nebraska bank deposit guaranty law.